POLAR-fhiR/fhircrackr/docs/README.md

 `fhir_search()` returns a list of xml objects where each list element represents one bundle of resources.

-## Flatten FHIR resources into data frames
+## Flatten FHIR Resources into data frames
 If you want to do statistical analyses, the xml format the resources come in is not very useful.
 Instead, we need the data in some matrix like form, preferably as a data frame.
 Most of the times it makes sense to create one data frame per type of resource (e.g. Patient, MedicationStatement).

 We can achieve this using the `fhir_crack()` function.